 One story is that of the Green Lady.
 It’s been said that her spirit has been seen in the brewery at the castle, looking for her lost children.
-Apparently her family are Picts from the 5th century who converted from her religion to Christianity.
+Her family were Picts from the 5th century, who converted from their religion to Christianity.
+More about castle ghosts…

 The Castle also found cinematic fame after being used as the location for the 1990 film version of Hamlet starring Mel Gibson.
 The name Dunnottar is derived from the Old Scot words “Dun O Tir” which means Fort in the Highland Low Country.
-With the spectacular scenery around the Castle, it will provide you with an unforgettable experience, and during sunrise or sunset it can be simply magical.
+With all of the spectacular scenery around the Castle, you are guaranteed to have an unforgettable experience, especially during sunrise or sunset when it can be simply magical.

 To make the most of your visit you should allow at least two hours.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
 Get some helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and more.